Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get long/short ratio data.'
-It distinguishes between global (without coin) and per-coin (with coin) modes, and mentions optional historical data.
-This differentiates it from siblings like 'live_cohort_bias' or 'live_liquidation_heatmap'.
+The description clearly states 'Get long/short ratio data' with a specific verb and resource.
+It distinguishes between global (no coin) and per-coin scenarios, and optionally includes historical data.
+This uniquely identifies the tool among siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.